 My current feeling is that the painting I have done up to now was really just learning how to model, paint, convert etc. I am now ready to complete the project to a standard I am happy with.
 So, I’m feeling motivated again.
 I think in my personal case there seems to be a sudden hump to get over in any of the projects I do.
 Once I push through it I’m fine again.

 Due to the sudden fall of Sterling I have been able to order most of what I need in one go.
 From various ebay sellers I have ordered 2 Betrayal at Calth sprues, 1 Burning of Prospero Sprue and one box of five Assault Marines.
 That gives me enough models to create 1 10 man Devastator Squad, three Tactical Squads and one Assault Squad.
 I also have a Librarian, a Tech Marine and an Apothecary.
 I want to replace my Chaplain and add a Captain.
-That will give me one full Demi Company or a very cheesy min-max Full Battle Company.
-The transports will be a separate project.

 The plan is to clip everything of the sprues and clean them up.
 Then assemble everything into sub assemblies and prime them all together.
 Then I’ll batch paint everything in groups of five until they’re all done.
 Rather than batch paint models I’ll batch paint elements.
 I’ll do all the backpacks, then helmets, then weapons etc. That way I should be able to get a really consistent look and stay motivated.
 Personally doing a bunch of backpacks isn’t boring as long as I’m making progress and the finish is good.
 I’m really looking forward to it.